yukama/transaction_data_analysis/README.md

 # transaction_data_analysis
-This is a short data analysis project, using sample credit card transactions data.
+This is a short data analysis project using sample credit card transactions data.

 Scope
 Use the data provided to answer the following questions: